-I like to think I had done a great job of disinfecting, until I started reading other people’s lists…lots of things were popping up on there that I never would have thought of.
-But basically, anything your hands touch should be cleaned, at least once, until this whole nightmare is over.
+I like to think I had done a great job of disinfecting until I started reading other people’s lists…lots of things were popping up on there that I never would have thought of.
+In other words, anything your hands touch should be cleaned, at least once, until this whole nightmare is over.
 That sounds pretty hectic, doesn’t it?
 I recently came across a post where the blogger mentions that they use something like a UV light disinfection system to sanitize their home.
 Although that did sound like an expensive solution, I’m sure it would be worth every penny considering how much effort we put into cleaning every nook and cranny of our houses!

 Home cleaning and disinfection could become a challenging task.
 People tend to use a single liquid for the whole home but it is often advised to have a separate cleaning fluid for separate rooms.
 Refillable Cleaning Products (or products like these) can help in providing cleaning liquids based on the room’s purpose.
 After washing up your rooms, disinfection could be done for removing pathogens and other microorganisms from your home.
-Researchers now know that the virus can live on surfaces like metal, plastic, and glass for up to a week, and on that cruise ship they even found traces of the virus after 17 days!
+Researchers now know that the virus can live on surfaces like metal, plastic, and glass for up to a week, and on that cruise ship, they even found traces of the virus after 17 days!
 Especially when it comes to car interiors and all where the space is usually enclosed, viruses tend to thrive the best.
 Perhaps, this is probably why most car owners tend to invest in sanitizing solutions that can offer long-lasting effects (for better information, read more here).
-That said, even if you disinfected in the beginning of your quarantine, here are a few more places you may have forgotten.
+That said, even if you disinfected at the beginning of your quarantine, here are a few more places you may have forgotten.
 I didn’t include obvious ones like tables and counters because duh.
 But if any of the below items weren’t on your list, it’s not too late to give them a clean sweep!

 :: 35 Things You Forgot to Disinfect ::